Council’s Strategic Plan 2020–2021

-At the beginning of their term, Council worked together to set strategic goals and objectives that they will work toward achieving in the first two years of their term.
+At the beginning of the term, in early 2019, Council worked together to set strategic goals and objectives to accomplish in the first two years, to be reviewed annually.

 Our goal is to make West Vancouver a complete community; and one that is liveable, vibrant and inclusive.
 To accomplish this, we need to attract and inspire a full spectrum of people to live, play and work here.
 A vibrant economy, diverse housing choices and exciting amenities consistent with the Official Community Plan are also part of Council’s vision.

 West Vancouver has the highest average housing costs in the region for both homeowners and renters.
 This is amplified by the limited diversity of housing and too many vacant homes in our community.
 Although housing affordability is driven by a number of factors, including market economics and demand, Council can take action to enable the development of desired forms of housing to increase housing options in our community.

 Strategic Goal: Significantly expand the diversity and supply of housing, including housing that is more affordable.

 1.1 Ensure that 250* housing units are approved per year over the next 5 years, of which approximately 50, are rental units and include accessible housing units.

 1.2 Specify targets and provide incentives for 'missing middle' housing types such as mixed-use housing, infill housing, duplexes, coach houses and townhouses.

 1.3 Work towards an Area Development Plan for a residential mixed-use neighbourhood in the Upper Lands - Cypress Village.

 1.4 Create policies and guidelines for single family residential zones with reference to the findings in the Neighbourhood Character Working Group report.